Computational Image-based Stroke Assessment for Evaluation of Cerebroprotectants with Longitudinal and Multi-site Preclinical MRI: Results and Discussion

-{\bf Conclusions:} We developed, evaluated, and deployed a pipeline for image-based stroke outcome quantification for SPAN that combines state-of-the-art algorithmic and data analytic approaches to assess stroke outcomes from preclinical multi-parameter MRI data collected longitudinally from a rodent model of middle cerebral artery occlusion (MCAO), including measures of lesion extent, brain atrophy, midline shift, and data quality.
-We tested our approach with the largest preclinical cohort of mice to date and rigorously evaluated the validity of our approach with expert manual annotations of MRI and TTC-stained sections from the same specimens.
-Our results suggest the efficacy and robustness of our image-based stroke assessments.
-The opportunities ahead include increasing the imaging resolution, inclusion of additional modalities for detecting hemorrhage and water content, combined analysis with behavioral readouts, and expansion to rats, female, aged, and obese specimens.
-Our pipeline may provide a promising resource for ongoing preclinical studies conducted by SPAN and others in the future. \\
+{\bf Conclusions:} We developed, evaluated, and deployed a pipeline for image-based stroke outcome quantification for SPAN that combines state-of-the-art data analytic approaches to assess stroke outcomes from preclinical multi-parameter MRI data collected longitudinally from a rodent model of middle cerebral artery occlusion (MCAO), including measures of lesion extent, brain atrophy, midline shift, and data quality.
+We applied our approach with the largest preclinical cohort of mice to date and rigorously evaluated the validity of our approach with expert manual annotations of MRI and TTC-stained sections from the same specimens, with the results suggesting the efficacy and robustness of the pipeline.
+Open challenges include increasing the imaging resolution, inclusion of additional modalities for detecting hemorrhage and water content, and combined analysis with behavioral readouts.
+Our pipeline may provide a resource for ongoing preclinical studies conducted by SPAN and others in the future, and our software may be found online \cite{Code}.

-{\bf Acknowledgements:} Work reported here was supported by grant NS U24 NS113452 (PL).
-RPC is supported by the CZI Imaging Scientist Award Program, under grant number 2020-225670 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
+{\bf Acknowledgements:} Supported by National Institutes of Health (NIH) grant NS U24 NS113452 from the National Institute of Neurological Disorders and Stroke (NINDS) (PI: Author PL).
+RPC Supported by the CZI Imaging Scientist Award Program number 2020-225670 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation (PI: Author RPC).